e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ---
 ### 4.1.7 flag_2a_manual
-Applies flags from external file with a list of flag commands the unaveraged dataset.
+Applies flags from an external file with a list of flag commands the unaveraged dataset.

 Inputs parameters needed: